-If your in-person interview day includes: Consider this instead: Multi-hour interview days for interviewers Limit the time an interviewer can spend conducting consecutive virtual interviewers interviews to less than four hours.
+If your in-person interview day includes: Consider this instead: Multi-hour interview days for interviewers Limit the time an interviewer can spend conducting consecutive virtual interviews to less than four hours.
 Panel interviews Use recorded virtual interviews rather than live virtual interviews to reduce the burden of coordinating multiple people.
 Group activities Include questions about teamwork.
 Role-play activity Include questions that assess competencies normally assessed during the role-play (e.g., empathy, communication skills) or situational questions that ask the applicant to take on a specific role.
-Lunch with current residents Set up a virtual meetup with existing residents.
-Tour of the hospital Create a short video tour of your hospital, with interviews of key staff, faculty, and some residents
+Lunch with current medical students Set up a virtual meetup with existing students.
+Tour of the medical school Create a short video tour of your school, with interviews of key staff, faculty, and some students

-For more information on best practices for designing and conducting interviews, please refer to the AAMC's Best Practices for Conducting Residency Program Interviews.
-Decide if you will ession applicants to an interview day and timeslet an let applicants si

-Decide if you will assign applicants to an interview day and timeslot or let applicants sign up for an interview day and timeslot.
+- □ For more information on best practices for designing and conducting interviews, please refer to the AAMC's Best Practices for Conducting Residency Program Interviews. - Decide if you will assign applicants to an interview day and timeslot or let applicants sign up for an interview day and timeslot.
 Be sure to offer interview slots in multiple time zones.

-If you schedule back-to-back interviews or interview blocks, add buffer time (e.g., 15-30 minutes) between each interview since the next applicant won't be waiting outside the door.
-Interviewers and applicants will need a little extra time to connect.
-Establish a process and timeline for receiving interviewer feedback about each interview.
+- □ If you schedule back-to-back interviews or interview blocks, add buffer time (e.g., 15-30 minutes) between each interview since the next applicant won't be waiting outside the door.
+Interviewers and applicants will need a little extra time to connect. - Establish a process and timeline for receiving interviewer feedback about each interview.
 Can interviewers enter ratings and notes into an existing online system?
-Do you need to create a scoring sheet? e or Modify Supporting Materials Modify your program website and interview invitation to reflect your new process as soo
+Do you need to create a scoring sheet?

+Create or Modify Supporting Materials